 Depreciation is recognized in profit or loss on a straight-line basis over the estimated useful lives of each part of an item of property and equipment since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 Artwork and land are not depreciated.
-The estimated useful lives of the related assets for the current and comparative figures are as follows:
+The estimated useful lives of the related assets are as follows: